-In cases where Units are redeemed by a Unitholder for property of a Fund, the proceeds of disposition to the Unitholder of the redeemed Units will generally be equal to the fair market value of the property received from the Fund, plus the amount of any cash received on the redemption, less any capital gain realized by the Fund as a result of the transfer of the property which has been designated by the Fund to the Unitholder.
+In cases where Units are redeemed by a Unitholder for property of a Fund, the proceeds of disposition to the Unitholder of the redeemed Units will generally be equal to the fair market value of the property received from the Fund, plus the amount of any cash received on the redemption.
 In such circumstances, the Unitholder will be required to include in its income for the taxation year in which the redemption occurred, the income or taxable portion of the capital gain so designated by the Fund.
 The cost for tax purposes of the property acquired by the Unitholder on the redemption of Units will generally be equal to the fair market value of such securities at the time of acquisition.